wazuh/wazuh/src/shared_modules/content_manager/doc/components/CTI_SNAPSHOT_DOWNLOADER.md

 ## Details

 The [CTI snapshot downloader](../../src/components/CtiSnapshotDownloader.hpp) stage is part of the Content Manager orchestration and is in charge of downloading a content snapshot file from a CTI API to be then processed by the following stages.
-The downloaded file is assumed to be compresed and so is stored the downloads folder.
+The downloaded file is assumed to be compressed and so is stored in the downloads folder.

 The download process can be summarized in two steps:
 1. Get the last snapshot file URL from CTI.
 This is done by performing an HTTP GET query to the CTI base URL.